RumesahKhalid/100-Days-Of-Challenge/DAY2.md

 Use Cases for continue:

-1.Skipping Unwanted Elements: Continue to the next iteration without processing specific elements.
+1. Skipping Unwanted Elements: Continue to the next iteration without processing specific elements.
-2.Avoiding Redundant Code: Skip unnecessary code execution based on certain conditions.
+2. Avoiding Redundant Code: Skip unnecessary code execution based on certain conditions.
-3.Filtering Items: Use it to filter out items from being processed in a loop.
+3. Filtering Items: Use it to filter out items from being processed in a loop.

 Scenario Examples: